yuandahanif/NSO-inspired-discord-theme/README.md

 ## Contributing

 I need help with [Todo/Idea list](#todoidea-list), but any contributions or suggestions are welcome.
 Feel free to contribute to this project by forking this repository, making your changes, and submitting a pull request.
-Lastly please don't over do it, this theme is meant to be fun, simple, and user friendly (**don't change too much font or add too much animations, it will be hard to read and use**).
+Lastly please don't over do it, this theme is meant to be cute, simple, and user friendly (**don't change too much font or add too much animations, it will be hard to read and use**).